pourmalek/CovidVisualizedCountry/20210903/readme.md

 Public Health Agency of Canada.
 Update on COVID-19 in Canada: Epidemiology and Modelling, September 3, 2021. https://www.canada.ca/content/dam/phac-aspc/documents/services/diseases-maladies/coronavirus-disease-covid-19/epidemiological-economic-research-data/update-covid-19-canada-epidemiology-modelling-20210903-en.pdf

-Methods: The CSV files containing outputs of the "PHAC-McMaster model" mentioned in the above-mentioned document could not be located on the Internet.
+Methods: The CSV files containing outputs of the "PHAC-McMaster model" in the above-mentioned document could not be located on the Internet.
 Therefore, the graphs from the above-mentioned document were digitized.
 See acquisition of their estimates [here](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/20210903/code/PHAC/PHAC-McMaster%20model%2020210903.pdf). || See graph digitization settings [here](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/graph%20digitization%20settings.md).

 <br/><br/>